jcunanan05/100-days-of-code/logs/r3-log.md

 - Continued again the drum machine!

 #### Problems encountered

 - included `/public` in the url which resulted to not found
 - forgot binding

 #### Solution

 - dont forget the `/public` folder is accessed by `/` in the url
 - don't forget binding =))

+### R3D29 11/8

+- Read about responsive images in MDN webdocs and did the exercise.